SCJago/protected_area_performance/README.md

 6. Statistical_matching_and_outputs.RMD - carries out statistical matching for gridcells and households, post-matching checks, statistical analysis on effectiveness outputs, and generates Figure 3B, Figure 3C, Supplmentary Figure S4, Supplementary Figure S5 and Supplmentary Figure S8
 7. Matching_robustness_checks.R - carries out matching robustness checks shown in Supplementary Figure S9.
 This code was adapted from code used in Devenish et al. (2022)  (Devenish, K., Desbureaux, S., Willcock, S., & Jones, J. P. G. (2022).
 On track to achieve no net loss of forest at Madagascar’s biggest mine. doi:10.1038/s41893-022-00850-7) the figures used to plot the results from our robustness checks were produced using code developed by Ariel Ortiz-Bobea (Ortiz-Bobea, A., Ault, T. R., Carrillo, C. M., Chambers, R. G. & Lobell, D. B. Anthropogenic climate change has slowed global agricultural productivity growth. doi:10.1038/s41558-021-01000-1.)
 8. Individual_PA_anlaysis.RMD - runs effectiveness analysis for indiviudal protected areas using R package lmw and produces Figure 4

+## Data

+Most data used in this manuscripts is publicly available or included in the supplementary information file.
+Here we include any data that we processed.

+1. Eth_PAs_sep24.shp - this is the updated shapefile for Ethiopia's protected area network as of September 2024.
+The Ethiopian Wildlife Conservation Authority are responsible for this data and are working to update the World Database on Protected Areas.